sldesnoo-Delft/q1pulse/README.md

 QRM specific instructions:
 - add_acquisition: add a (binned) acquisition specification
 - add_acquisition_weights: add specification for weights
 - acquire: acquire data, optionally incrementing the bin counter.
-Doesn't advance time.
-- acquire_weighed:
+(1)
+- acquire_weighed: acquire data using weighed average, optionally incrementing the bin counter.
+(1)

+Notes:
+1. instruction does not advance time in sequence.

 ## Variables and expressions
 Programs can make use of variables that will be translated to q1asm registers.